Sheema-S/SheeBot-Wellness-Chatbot/README.md

 Most wellness apps only track data — they don’t actually *talk* to you.

-SheeBot bridges that gap by combining:
+This Chatbot bridges that gap by combining:

 * Data tracking (water, sleep, mood)
 * Conversational AI support